Plotting¶

 Whilst the example matrix of the climate control system is symmetrical, you might have a directed

-graph instead, such as the UCAV
+graph instead, such as the UCAV dataset.
+By default, we utilize the

 IR-FAD convention (Inputs in Rows, Feedback Above the Diagonal).
 Lets visualize the default first: